Hire a Car Accident Lawyer

 Car Accident Lawyer Fees

 Most car accident cases are handled on a contingency or "no win-no pay" basis.
-This means that if the attorney does not win the case of your behalf, he or she does not collect a fee.
+This means that if the attorney does not win or settle the case on your behalf, he or she does not collect a fee.
 On the other hand, if the attorney wins the case, the attorney will get a percentage of the personal injury award.
 The attorney's percentage varies from case to case, but can equal approximately one-third to 40% of the total award, with different limits imposed from state to state.
 It's important to note that attorney fees are different from costs, and you may be responsible for certain out-of-pocket expenses associated with your case.